-These days it appears the concept of a single point solution that protects your endpoints and your network is a dead dream.
+These days it appears the concept of a single point solution that protects your endpoints and your network security solutions is a dead dream.
 AV software is being replaced by more complex detection software, while whitelists and IOCs only do a fraction of the work.
 Keeping the bad stuff out at the perimeter has been replaced by the concept of quickly detecting and responding.

-To adequately defend your networks you need something better with the ability to detect what has never before been detected, and you need to have continuous monitoring, hunting of malware, the ability to share contextual information, and be able to analyze malware when it is caught using forensics software.
+To adequately defend your network security solutions you need something better with the ability to detect what has never before been detected, and you need to have continuous monitoring, hunting of malware, the ability to share contextual information, and be able to analyze malware when it is caught using forensics software.

 But how do you keep from creating a Rube Goldberg in your enterprise?

 Doing this yourself would be the equivalent of buying a new car in pieces and expecting to assemble the entire vehicle yourself, from the crankshaft up to the moon-roof.
 This is where you need to partner with the right firm, and the right kind of firm to succeed—more on this later in the article.

 Good integration means using SIEM as well as using EDR and Network Security techniques in ensemble.
 And in addition to the ability to remediate after the fact, one needs to be able to sandbox suspected applications, users and sites.
-Considering the complexity of modern cyber-attacks, especially those performed by well-organized and well-funded adversaries, a successful defense requires a holistic approach.When properly executed, the integration results in a finished puzzle, each tool representing a piece, which in turn enables the IR team to accurately complete the picture.
+Considering the complexity of modern cyber security solutions, especially those performed by well-organized and well-funded adversaries, a successful defense requires a holistic approach.When properly executed, the integration results in a finished puzzle, each tool representing a piece, which in turn enables the IR team to accurately complete the picture.

 Today’s Security Operations Centers often utilize SIEMs as their “single pane of glass” for incident response, and it is important that data from the endpoints is accessible and actionable in them.
 The endpoints also need to integrate with other security telemetry such as threat source services, reputation lists, intrusion prevention and detection systems, anti-virus, and firewalls.